 Start ETM TRT Home ETM Tutorial Training SHOM Publications Store About

-Rendering that restoration of individual and collective identity and will requires understanding and responding properly to three predominate stratifications of SHOM theory pertaining to perpetrator application of criminal violence to targeted communities.
+To bring about that restoration of individual and collective identity and will requires understanding and responding properly to three predominate stratifications of SHOM theory pertaining to perpetrator application of criminal violence to targeted communities.

-2. Psychological trauma caused by criminal violence creates individual and systemic (meaning collectively experienced and behaviorally manifested) natural survival responses from targets that present in two and apparently contradicting manifestations.
+2. Psychological trauma caused by criminal violence creates individual and systemic (meaning individually and collectively experienced and behaviorally manifested) natural survival responses from targets that present in two and apparently contradicting manifestations.
 That is, the surviving targeted individual and system will simultaneously attempt to

 a. reconcile the internally retained trauma and